ColinKennedy/ways/docs/why.rst

 Now you're in a bad situation.
-The other developer is adding files in a completely different folder with a different number of folders, and a slightly different naming convention than your tool expected.
+The other developer is adding files in a completely different folder with a different number of folders, and a slightly different naming convention than what your tool expected.

 You can't rely on your database to get information from these paths because neither paths have actually been published yet - just rendered to disk.

-TODO Write a fix for this "situation" (the non-Ways solution)

 In Ways, the same situation can be solved by just writing a new plugin